MoAlyousef/cfltk/README.md

 # cfltk

-C bindings for the FLTK gui library.
+C89 bindings for the FLTK gui library, which can be used as basis for C applications or for other bindings in other languages.

 To add to your project, you can add this project as a submodule:
 ```